Partitioning tables in Synapse SQL pool

-Recommendations and examples for using table partitions in SQL Analytics.
+Recommendations and examples for using table partitions in Synapse SQL pool.

 What are table partitions?